robertwayne/bufferfish/README.md

 # Bufferfish

 Bufferfish is utility library for working with binary network messages between Rust and TypeScript, such as over WebSockets.
-It provides a simple API for serializing and deserializing data into binary arrays, as well as generating TypeScript definitions and deserialize functions from your Rust packet definitions.
+It provides a simple API for encoding and decoding data into binary arrays, as well as generating TypeScript definitions and decoding functions from your Rust packet definitions.

 _This library has an unstable API and is missing a variety of functionality.
 I can't recommend using it in production, although I am using it for my own production project._

 ## Repository Overview

 There are two seperate libraries in this repo: one for Rust and one for TypeScript.
 Neither of the libraries have any required dependencies.
 The Rust version optionally uses the `unicode-width` crate for formatting buffer output when `pretty-print` is enabled.
-Additionally, the Rust version has a `derive` feature that enables a `#[derive(Serialize)]` macro.
+Additionally, the Rust version has a `derive` feature that enables a `#[derive(Encode)]` macro.

 The Rust crate is broken into three seperate crates: